 If rogesha-6 is a natural pleasure-giver subhagraha

 suffers psychological denial and may throw good money after bad.
 Insists upon a wrong cure for illness, or being tricked by charlatan physicians.
-Zukra gives sugar or sensual addictions.
+Shukra gives sugar or sensual addictions.
 Loss of balance, toxicity, overspending on luxuries, false entitlements ending in servitude.
-However may have extraordinary insight into medical cures for others
+However, May have extraordinary insight into medical cures for others

 If rogesha-6 is a natural malefic ,